OVAL-Community/OVAL/guidelines/oval-content-repos.rst

 Updating the List
 -----------------

-To make changes to this list; to be added, removed, or have existing content modified, submit a pull request or email oval@cisecurity.org
+To make changes to this list; to be added, removed, or have existing content modified, submit a pull request.